At 44 years old, renowned fitness and nutrition expert Jillian Michaels defines aging gracefully.

 “The epigene’s job is to be a really overbearing parent for your DNA,” Michaels says.
 “Your cells all share the same genetic material, but how a cell knows to become a bone cell and another to become hair or skin cells [is epigenetics].
 When we make claims in the back of the book about how you can help your children fight cancer in the future with their genetics, it’s with epigenetics.”

-While there’s still a great deal of research being done in this area, some level of evidence has linked certain diseases and behaviors to epigenetic mechanisms.
+While there’s still a great deal of research being done in this area, some has linked certain diseases and behaviors to epigenetic mechanisms.
 These include many cancers, thinking ability, and various health conditions, ranging from respiratory and cardiovascular disease to reproductive and mental health issues.

 Mastering your macromolecules